TasModz/TasModz-Anticheat/TasModz-AC/README.md

 Code | Values | Type
 :---|:---|:---:
-`set andripwnanticheat.godmode true` | `true` Check and ban players if godmode has been detected | `boolean` `set andripwnanticheat.updateidentifiers true` | `true` If a player is banned and joined with new identifiers, those identifiers will banned immediately. | `boolean`
+`set TasifyAntiCheat.godmode true` | `true` Check and ban players if godmode has been detected | `boolean` `set TasifyAntiCheat.updateidentifiers true` | `true` If a player is banned and joined with new identifiers, those identifiers will banned immediately. | `boolean`
-`set andripwnanticheat.bypassenabled false` | `true` All players with `andripwnanticheat.bypass` will not be checked or banned. | `boolean`
+`set TasifyAntiCheat.bypassenabled false` | `true` All players with `TasifyAntiCheat.bypass` will not be checked or banned. | `boolean`
-`set andripwnanticheat.webhook "https://discordapp.com/api/webhooks/.../..."` | Webhook url from discord to log bans there | `string`
+`set TasifyAntiCheat.webhook "https://discordapp.com/api/webhooks/.../..."` | Webhook url from discord to log bans there | `string`
-`set andripwnanticheat.VPNCheck` | `true` If VPN check needs to be enabled, `false` If VPN check needs to be disabled | `boolean`
+`set TasifyAntiCheat.VPNCheck` | `true` If VPN check needs to be enabled, `false` If VPN check needs to be disabled | `boolean`
-`set andripwnanticheat.VPNKey "UXZyszcyjZ8KYQeDPyfUTs83mj2Nagdd9EVWWtVSk9GJEHpZne=="` | The API key you have from [IPHub](https://iphub.info/) - https://iphub.info/ | `string`
+`set TasifyAntiCheat.VPNKey "UXZyszcyjZ8KYQeDPyfUTs83mj2Nagdd9EVWWtVSk9GJEHpZne=="` | The API key you have from [IPHub](https://iphub.info/) - https://iphub.info/ | `string`

 ### VPN Checker
-Because hackers often use a VPN or change their IP after being banned from the server, there is a VPN blocker in andripwnAntiCheat.
+Because hackers often use a VPN or change their IP after being banned from the server, there is a VPN blocker in TasifyAntiCheat.
 This VPN blocker use information from [IPHub](https://iphub.info/).
 To use this VPN blocker you must create an account on [IPHub](https://iphub.info/) and create a (free) API Key.
-After creating an account, you get 1.000 requests every day for free, if you use more then a 1.000 every day then you need to upgrade your free API, you will get charged for this. andripwnAntiCheat has a built-in IP cache, which means that it stores all IPs from the earlier request.
-The cache is completely empty after restarting the server or andripwnAntiCheat resource himself.
+After creating an account, you get 1.000 requests every day for free, if you use more then a 1.000 every day then you need to upgrade your free API, you will get charged for this.
+TasifyAntiCheat has a built-in IP cache, which means that it stores all IPs from the earlier request.
+The cache is completely empty after restarting the server or TasifyAntiCheat resource himself.

 ### License
 MIT License